ulriklystbaek/smarthouse-ha/README.md

 ## Introduction

 This small project was motivated by my all frustrations with the webapp supplied by Gavazzi SmartHouse automation.
-I choose to switch to Home Assistant, and have never looked back, it plays very well with the SmartHouse modbus, and gives very good performance, easy login, better UI, a lot of community support and modules.
+I choose to switch to Home Assistant, and have never looked back.
+It plays very well with the SmartHouse modbus, and gives very good performance, easy login, much faster and better app, a lot of community support and modules.
 Best of all, you can still utilize all the SmartHouse automation.

 ![Home Assistant with Mushroom cards](example/mushroom.jpg)